What is a Zither, Where Can I Get One, and How Do I Care for It?

-The instrument is also called a lap harp, cymbala, yerbonitsa, or plucked psaltery.
-They’re so easy to play from your very first try!
-You simply slip the sheet music under the strings of the zither, pluck the strings in the order shown on the sheet music, and enjoy immediate success playing music!
+Also called a lap harp, cymbala, yerbonitsa, or plucked psaltery, zithers are so easy to play from your very first try!
+You simply slip the sheet music under the strings of the zither, pluck the strings in the order shown on the sheet music, and enjoy immediate success playing music.
 People never believe me when I tell them that kids as young as 3 or 4 can play the zither.
-Meet 4-year-old Abby; she has had only nine lessons and not only plays beautifully, but she also knows how to count eighth notes, quarter notes, dotted quarter notes, half notes, and whole notes!
+Meet 4-year-old Abby; she has had only nine lessons and not only plays beautifully, but she also knows how to count eighth notes, quarter notes, dotted quarter notes, half notes, and whole notes.
+Zithers are played by strumming or plucking the strings, either with the fingers or a pick.

 Please note that World of Harmony books do not work with First Act or Happy Hape instruments, as those are smaller.
 You could trim the books and sheet music to fit your First Act or Happy Hape zither, but you may lose a few notes at the beginning or end of some of the songs.